mgreiler/se-unlocked/Transcripts/EP_31_Tomasz_Lakomi.md

 So this was something that I would love to hear.

 **Michaela:**  [00:47:03] Yeah.
 And I also think that there's always a point to change, right?
-I mean, if you look at my, if you look at my path, there was a big.
-A big turning point that people would probably say, well, that's the big turning point, right?
+I mean, if you look at me, if you look at my path, there was a big,a big turning point that people would probably say, well, that's the big turning point, right?
 There's when I finished art school and I went on to do computer science.
 Right.
-And I didn't have an idea about computers.
+And I didn't have any idea about computers.
 And so maybe that was, it seems like this is a turning point, a huge turning point, but actually it's not, it wasn't really like this huge turning point.
 When I started from computer science to software engineering, right.
 When I made this switch was again, It was probably the same turning point, right.
-When I then went to, you know, do for my first job was again, a very different, you know, experience when I worked as a researcher and actually over the years, you know, things really.
-They get less, less important and still, you know, every time you do something new, it's again, it feels like, Oh my God, can I do that?
+When I got my first job again then a very different experience when I worked as a researcher and actually over the years, you know, things really.
+They get less, less important and still, every time you do something new, it's again, it feels like, Oh my God, can I do that?
 Right.
 It feels like, Oh, this is what I, so when I stopped my research position